 Termination of Employment.

-Either party may terminate this Agreement at any time, with or without cause, upon ninety (90) days advance written notice.
+Either party may terminate this Agreement at any time, with or without cause, upon ninety (90) days advance written notice, subject to the election related limitation stated below.
 If both parties agree, the ninety (90) day notice period may be decreased.
 In the event Employee is terminated for cause, Employee shall not be entitled to any severance compensation or for any other compensation from the District except for such salary and benefits as Employee may have earned prior to termination.

 “Cause” shall include, but may not be limited to, serious abuse such as fraud, embezzlement, misappropriation of District prope1iy, undue use of influence as a District official, conflict of interest, criminal activities, or Employee’s repeated failure to perform essential job functions.